Key facts about the Doha oil meeting collapse

 WHY DID THE TALKS FAIL?

-Saudi Arabia, which had signalled it was willing to sign the deal without Iran, surprised participants last week by asking that Iran's invitation to the Doha talks be cancelled.
+Saudi Arabia, which had signaled it was willing to sign the deal without Iran, surprised participants last week by asking that Iran's invitation to the Doha talks be canceled.
 Iran responded by saying it was happy not to attend.

 On Sunday, however, Saudi Arabia came up with a second surprise by demanding that Iran join the freeze.
 Talks then fell apart after the communique could not be agreed.